raul23/SimulRPi/docs/README_docs.rst

 * `SimulRPi PyPI`_
-* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and :mod:`SimulRPi.GPIO` as fallback if testing on a computer when no RPi is available
+* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and :mod:`SimulRPi.GPIO` as fallback if testing on a computer when no RPi is available.

 References
 ==========
-* `pynput`_: package used for monitoring the keyboard for any pressed key as to simulate push buttons connected to an RPi
+* `pynput`_: a package to control and monitor input devices.
-* `RPi.GPIO`_: a module to control RPi GPIO channels
+* `RPi.GPIO`_: a module to control RPi GPIO channels.

 ..
 URLs
 ..
 1. External links